shlomoron/LEAP-solution/README.md

 Why all the extra steps with the tf.cond?
 See, I had a problem.
 I calculated x_col_norm_min only with Kaggle data, and then I scaled up my code to all HF data (which have values lower than Kaggle data x_col_norm_min) but did not want to change the normalization constant because it would break the inference pipeline.
 Then, I would have to use different pipelines for my old and new models.
 Yeah, sometimes I'm a bit lazy.
 Proud of it.
 And it turned out to be an excellent choice when I included also high-res data.
 #### 1.3.3 Wind
 $wind = \sqrt{(state_u)^2+(state_v)^2}$
-It just made sense and I wanted to include at least one 'physically justified' thing in the model (silly me, yes).
-It did not really helped but also did not hurt the model, so it stayed.
+It made sense, and I wanted to include at least one 'physically justified' thing in the model (silly me, yes).
+It did not really help but also did not hurt the model, so it stayed.
 I used only the first normalization for WIND, with:
 mean(wind) = mean(mean(state_u), mean(state_v))
-and with:
+And with:
 std(wind) = sum(std(state_u), std(state_v)
 All in all, the feature dimension is:
 9[col_features]/*60[levels]*3[representations]+60[wind_levels]+16[not_col features] = 1696
 #### 1.3.4 Features soft clipping 1
 After normalization, the data has some extreme values (~±3000).
 This problem exists only for the first normalization.
 The model actually handled it easily, but I preferred to play on the safe side.
-So, for x_col_norm and for WIND, I applied the following soft clipping:
+So, for x_col_norm and WIND, I applied the following soft clipping:

 ```
 cutoff = 30